 - -- The tax expenditure was not applicable for these years. - 1.
-Prior to September 1, 2002, refunds were available for the supplemental tax plus 20 percent of the base tax.
-Effective September 1, 2002, these refunds are available for the supplemental tax plus 46 percent of the base tax. - 2.
-Effective June 1, 2005, airlines which service four or more cities in the state with direct non-stop flights between these cities are exempt from PBT. - 3.
+Effective June 1, 2005, airlines which service four or more cities in the state with direct non-stop flights between these cities are exempt from PBT. - 2.
 Effective for sales beginning September 1, 2006.